On power subgroups of mapping class groups: Introduction and statements

 Mapping class groups have interesting actions on various moduli spaces, for instance on spaces of $SU(2)$ representations of surface groups.
 It is known (see \cite{Go}) that the whole mapping class group acts ergodically.
 Actually the same proof extends trivially to show that $M_g[D]$ still acts ergodically.
-This yields the first examples of infinite index subgroups acting ergodically.
+This yields the first examples of infinite index subgroups of the mapping class group acting ergodically.

 Methods from quantum topology also show that: